I still cringe when I see myself on screen: Irrfan Khan

-Undoubtedly one of the finest actors that the Hindi film industry has seen, Irrfan Khan speaks up about his insecurities, his bold take on religion and why the ego driven industry won't let indie films grow
+Undoubtedly one of the finest actors that Bollywood has seen, Irrfan Khan speaks up about his insecurities, his bold take on religion and why the ego driven industry won't let indie films grow

 Q. You've recently said that you always wanted to do a film like 'Piku'.